elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 ** (UndefinedFunctionError) ...
 (Point does not implement the Access behaviour)
 ```

-## Speculative assumptions
+#### Additional remarks

+This anti-pattern was formerly known as [Accessing non-existent map/struct fields](https://github.com/lucasvegi/Elixir-Code-Smells#accessing-non-existent-mapstruct-fields).

+## Non-assertive pattern matching

 #### Problem

-Overall, Elixir systems are composed of many supervised processes, so the effects of an error are localized to a single process, not propagating to the entire application.
-A supervisor will detect the failing process, report it, and possibly restart it.
-This means Elixir developers do not need to program defensively, making assumptions we have not really planned for, such as being able to return incorrect values instead of forcing a crash.
-These speculative assumptions can give a false impression that the code is working correctly.
+Overall, Elixir systems are composed of many supervised processes, so the effects of an error are localized to a single process, and don't propagate to the entire application.
+A supervisor detects the failing process, reports it, and possibly restarts it.
+This anti-pattern arises when developers write defensive or imprecise code, capable of returning incorrect values which were not planned for, instead of programming in an assertive style through pattern matching and guards.

 #### Example